An algorithm for random signed 3-SAT with Intervals: An algorithm for random 3-iSAT

-The only place where a 0-clause can be generated without having gone Zen is in the final step~\ref{algstep:repair:finalize} of the repair, Algorithm~\ref{algo:3isat:repair}.
+The only place where a 0-clause can be generated without having \hurzed\ is in the final step~\ref{algstep:repair:finalize} of the repair, Algorithm~\ref{algo:3isat:repair}.
 Clearly, none of the clauses on the path will become empty.

 Moreover, setting the final variable, $\avar_k$, cannot create an empty clause, because of the conditions in steps~(\refinnernoparen{algstep:inner:red1cl}.\ref{algstep:inner:hyperedge:obacht}) and~(\refinnernoparen{algstep:inner:red1cl}.\ref{algstep:inner:cycle:obacht}).